Skip to content

 }

-The HASHEXT_SHA256 and HASHEXT_BLAKE2B instructions can be used in the similar manner, with respect to different number of return values.
+The HASHEXT_SHA256 and HASHEXT_BLAKE2B instructions can be used in a similar manner with respect to a different number of return values.
 In addition, all of those can also work with values of type Builder.

 // Computes and returns the Keccak-512 hash in two 256-bit unsigned `Int`

 // values from a passed `Slice` `s`.
-Uses the Ethereum-compatible implementation.
+Uses an Ethereum-compatible* implementation.

 // s:Slice → s:Slice, 1